DhanvanthR23/AetherCode/README.md

     LLM_API_KEY="your-google-gemini-api-key"
     ```

 ### 4. Run the Application

 Once the dependencies are installed and the API key is configured, run the application from the project root directory:

 ```bash

 python main.py

 ```

+---

+## Known Bugs

+*   The mouse wheel scrolling does not work in the file explorer.